*Payal, 20, is a college student in Delhi.

 I was so excited!
 So he loved me too!
 I put on my favourite red dress and applied some make-up.
 I rehearsed what I would say.
 It was lunchtime and I sat in my balcony, waiting for him to come to my house and ask my mom to keep some food for him too.

 But he didn't.
 I thought maybe he slept after eating food as he does on all weekends.
 So I waited for more.
 The clock struck eight but Rahul did not ring my doorbell.
+I knew it was the end of my love story.

 Maybe, Rahul took the rose for some other girl, jo mere jaisi nahi thi, I thought.
 Maybe, I was totally wrong about his feelings for me.
 All these questions were driving me mad.
 And I just wanted the red rose I saw in the morning.